UF-CompLing/Resources/Git.md

 ## Basic Commands

-Note: Most of our projects will be in the Python programming language, and we will be working out of a tool called PyCharm.
-You can do Git through PyCharm.
+[Here](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) is the official documentation.

-[This](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) is a good tutorial of proper commands if you're working from the Command Line.
+Note: Most of our projects will be in the Python programming language, and on an "Integrated Development Environment" called PyCharm.
+You can perform these commands through PyCharm.